Why You Should (And Shouldn’t) Visit The Arenal Volcano National Park

 Peninsula Sector trails

-The Arenal Volcano National Park‘s Peninsula Sector has 2 trail systems (senderos), the Miradores trail and the Tororoi trail, that can be explored on foot.
+The Arenal Volcano National Park‘s Peninsula Sector has two trail systems (senderos)—the Miradores trail and the Tororoi trail—that can be explored on foot.
 There are no vehicular trails.

 The Miradores trail is the Peninsula Sector’s main hiking trail.
-It’s a flat, concrete, linear trail that cuts through forest on a peninsula comprised of parkland.
-From the sector’s entrance to the peninsula’s tip (where the Miradores trail ends), the trail follows a downward slope which is steep in places.
-Along the way you’ll hear plenty of bird songs as the Peninsula Sector is the best area of the Arenal Volcano National Park for bird-watching.
-You’ll also pass 2 clearings in the forest that expose a distant Lake Arenal.
-Shortly before reaching the peninsula’s tip you’ll encounter an observation tower (continue reading below for details).
+It’s a flat, concrete, linear trail that cuts through the forest on a peninsula comprised of parkland.
+From the sector’s entrance to the peninsula’s tip (where the Miradores trail ends), the trail follows a downward slope that is steep in places.
+Along the way, you’ll hear plenty of bird songs as the Peninsula Sector is the best area of the Arenal Volcano National Park for bird-watching.
+You’ll also pass two clearings in the forest that expose a distant Lake Arenal.
+Shortly before reaching the peninsula’s tip, you’ll encounter an observation tower (continue reading below for details).
 Once you reach the peninsula’s tip and spend a few moments taking in the view (continue reading below for details), you’ll turn back and retrace your steps to the start of the Miradores trail just beyond the Peninsula Sector’s entrance.